An enjoyable buddy-cop takeoff, Stuber is absolutely hilarious and worth seeing.

 The chemistry between Nanjiani and Bautista is palpable.
 Nanjiani turned in a particularly good performance, expertly painting a portrait of a man overcome with anxiety who manages to find his voice and move forward in life by the end.
 Clocking in at only ninety-three minutes, Stuber is a relatively short film that keeps audiences comprehensively entertained throughout.

-I give Stuber 3 stars.
+I give Stuber three out of five stars.